APNIC-Labs/draft-kskroll-sentinel/README.md

    o  A query name containing the left-most label "root-key-sentinel-
       not-ta-<key-tag-of-KSK-current>".
-This name MUST be a validly- signed.
+This name MUST be a validly- signed name.
 Any validly-signed DNS zone can be used for this test.

    o  A query name containing the left-most label "root-key-sentinel-is-
       ta-<key-tag-of-KSK-new>".
-This name MUST be a validly-signed.
+This name MUST be a validly-signed name.
 Any validly-signed DNS zone can be used for this test.

-   The responses received from queries to resolve each of these names can be evaluated to infer a trust key state of the user's DNS resolution environment.